nathanstream203/FOMO/README.md

 ```bash
 npx expo login
 ```
 (Use Gabe's Expo account!
-The Project and Android Keystore are already set up there.
-Credentials posted in teams)
+The Project and Android Keystore are already set up there. <br> Credentials posted in teams)

 run/rerun this cmd to build the product
 ```bash